Prefer to listen to the article instead? Click here to listen to it.

 As schools grapple with challenges in the post-pandemic classroom, knowledge and policies surrounding AI will be the next challenge for educators in the next five years.

 Although some students may choose not to use AI to help them write essays, there are others who will.
-The number of students using AI to help them write essays is expected to grow over the next few years, driving the need for a firm policy on AI to be established by schools and education plans for students to use it safely and ethically.
+The number of students using AI to help them write essays is expected to grow over the next few years, driving the need for a firm AI policy to be established by schools and education plans for students to use it safely and ethically.

 Hybrid content creation is another phenomenon that administrators have to address in their AI policies.
 Hybrid writing is changing how we write everything, from social posts to speeches to emails.
 It’s the new conversation administrators have to have.
 But how are we letting our teachers know that hybrid writing will just be a part of society going forward?